-The University of Southampton Malayali Association (SMS) is a cultural society, which aims to introduce the student community to the unique culture and language spoken in the south Indian state of Kerala through indigenous events such as Onam.
-Additionally, we plan to create a home away from home for students at the University with Keralite connections and others by hosting events like games nights, movie nights, and trips to help evolve a friendly bond between students to develop a cultural environment, through which we can help each other not only socially but also academically.
-To further this, we aim to introduce a mentorship program to guide freshers through their first year of university.
+The University of Southampton Malayali Association (SMS) is a cultural society, which aims to introduce the student community to the unique culture and language spoken in the south Indian state of Kerala.
+We plan to create a home away from home for students at the University with Keralite connections and others by hosting events like games nights, clubbing nights, movie nights, small trips and finally our biggest event of the year Onam.
+We aim to have a big event and a small event every month.
+The events are designed to help evolve a friendly bond between students to develop a cultural environment through which we can help each other socially and academically.
+To further this, we have a mentorship program to guide freshers through their first year of the university called the changathi scheme.

 Photo Gallery